vacantmemory/exercise/readme.txt

-Git is a version control management
+Git is a distributed version control management
 Git is free software